II melanoma is only in the skin and there is no sign that it has spread to lymph nodes or other parts of the body.

 Remember, if you are suitable, it is your decision whether or not to join a.

 If your melanoma was diagnosed atII you will be followed up once you have been treated.
 This will ensure the melanoma has not returned or spread, identify new melanomas or other potential skin cancers and to offer support and education around the disease.
 Following consultation with your healthcare professional(s) a follow-up plan should be put in place.
 The details of your plan should be agreed by you and your healthcare professional(s).
 However, most patients are seen every three to six months for five years.

 There are lots of sources of support and advice for people with melanoma and other types of cancer.
-If you speak to your professional about your needs – whether they be emotional, social, financial or practical – they can refer you to an appropriate key worker, who can help you to find the appropriate support.
-For example, if you are struggling with household chores as a result of your melanoma (e.g. when you’re recovering from an operation), social services might pay for someone to visit to help you out.
+If you speak to your professional about your needs – whether they be emotional, social, financial or practical – they can refer you to an appropriate key worker who can help you to find the support you need.
+For example, if you are struggling with household chores because you have been affected by your melanoma (e.g. when you’re recovering from an operation), social services might pay for someone to visit to help you out.

 The biggest cancer charities in the UK are Cancer Research UK and Macmillan Cancer Support.
 Both have lots of information on their websites about coping with cancer, along with online communities where you can discuss your treatment with other people.
 Macmillan also has a phone line and provides face-to-face and financial support to people with cancer and their families.

 Melanoma Focus is a national charity dedicated to providing a comprehensive source of information for the public and professionals, as well as lobbying, supporting education and funding research about melanoma.
-Melanoma Focus also has a helpline which can be found here.
+Melanoma Focus also has a helpline, manned by skin cancer nurses, which can be found here.